Mercedes Russell: College career

-Career
+Professional career

 WNBA

 At the 2018 WNBA draft, Russell was drafted in the second round by the New York Liberty.
 After making her WNBA debut with the Liberty, Russell was waived and soon after picked up by the Seattle Storm.
 In joining the Storm's line-up featuring players such as Sue Bird, Breanna Stewart and Natasha Howard, Russell would take home a WNBA Championship in her first professional season.

-Russell played with the Storm 2018-2024.
+She played with the Storm 2018-2024.

 On February 11, 2025, Russell signed with the Los Angeles Sparks.
-On July 12, she was waived by the Sparks.
+On July 12, 2025, she was waived by the Sparks.

+On August 10, 2026, she signed with the Indiana Fever as a season-ending injury exception.

 WNBL

 In 2019, Russell was signed by the newly rebranded Southside Flyers in Australia's Women's National Basketball League (WNBL).
 There she would play alongside the likes of Leilani Mitchell and Jenna O'Hea.

 With the Flyers in the 2023–24 WNBL season, Russell helped the team win the championship while earning grand final MVP honours.